Protection, Security and Investigation

 The graduate has reliably demonstrated the ability to:

-- work in compliance with established standards and relevant legislation in the protection, security and investigation fields;
+- work in compliance with established standards, relevant legislation and organizational policies and procedures in the protection, security and investigation fields;

 - employ environmentally sustainable practices within the profession;